top of page

 for adults

-This presentation is designed for adults (18+) who may come in occasional contact with autistic people, to learn more about autism and explore how they can contribute to the acceptance and inclusion through their ways of interacting.
+This presentation is designed for adults (18+) to learn more about autism and explore how they can contribute to the acceptance and inclusion through their ways of interacting.
 It includes a slideshow and guided discussion/reflection time.

 "ACCEPTING AUTISM"